 Undeterred, Honda persevered and introduced the first VFR750F in 1986 to much acclaim.
-Although not as sporty as bikes like the Suzuki GSX-R750 and Yamaha FZ750, the Honda practically invented a new genre in the sport tourer.
-Comfy enough to ride across Europe or use on the daily commute but sporty enough to be successful at the TT, the VFR’s great strength was its ability to be all things to all men, and to deliver it with legendary Honda reliability.
+Although not as sporty as bikes like the Suzuki GSX-R750 and Yamaha FZ750, Honda practically invented a new genre in the sport-tourer.
+Comfy enough to ride across Europe or use on the daily commute but sporty enough to be successful at the TT, the VFR’s great strength was its ability to be all things to all men and to deliver it with legendary Honda reliability.

 Honda gave the bike a major overhaul in 1990, with an all-new frame featuring the Elf single-sided rear swingarm and in 1998 the capacity grew to 782cc to create the fifth-generation VFR, the VFR800.

-This is the bike we think you should ride, offering an excellent blend of (non race replica) sports bike with everyday usability.
-Later bikes adopted Honda’s car derived VTEC variable valve timing system, but these models weren’t everyone’s cup of tea, being heavier, more complex and less practical due to the adoption of the underseat exhaust.
+This is the bike we think you should ride, offering an excellent blend of (non-race replica) sports bikes with everyday usability.
+Later bikes adopted Honda’s car-derived VTEC variable valve timing system, but these models weren’t everyone’s cup of tea, being heavier, more complex and less practical due to the adoption of the under-seat exhaust.

 Today, the VFR800 is a bike that’s out of fashion but, despite this, it’s still a great bike that’s capable of racking up huge mileages and holds its value well in the marketplace.

-Forget about the current crop of GS-inspired ‘tall-rounders’, if you want a road bike with real off road ability, you’ll be needing a simple little bike like the Suzuki DR350.
+Forget about the current crop of GS-inspired ‘all-rounders, if you want a road bike with real off-road ability, you’ll be needing a simple little bike like the Suzuki DR350.

 If a GS is one of those massively expensive 4x4s then the DR350 is the two-wheeled equivalent of a Toyota Hi-Lux: strong, reliable and go anywhere, yet light, cheap and easy to repair when need be.